SaTa999/pyPanair/examples/tutorial3/tutorial3.md

 ## 1.Defining the geometry

-The model will be composed from eight networks:
+The model will be composed from 12 networks:

 1. Wing
-2. Nose
+2. Nose+Fore-body (upper surface)
+3. Nose+Fore-body (lower surface)
+4. Mid-body (upper surface)
-3. Mid-body
+5. Mid-body (lower surface)
+6. Aft-body (upper surface)
-4. Aft-body
+7. Aft-body (lower surface)
-5. Body base
+8. Body base
-6. Wing wake
+9. Wing wake
+10. Body base wake (upper)
-7. Body base wake
+11. Body base wake (lower)
-8. Body wake
+12. Body wake

 The geometry of the model is defined in terms of the body diameter `D`.
 For simplicity, it will be set at `D=1`.